PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

   - User research
 ---

-"How would you feel if you could no longer use our product", a.k.a the product-market fit survey, is famous in SaaS circles.
+*"How would you feel if you could no longer use our product"*, a.k.a the product-market fit survey, is perhaps the most famous question in SaaS circles.
 But how do you actually gain useful insights from it?

-In this post we jump into exactly that – and look at two case studies – so that you can learn what your users really want.
+In this post we dive into exactly that – and look at two case studies – so that you can learn how to use it to build the best products.

-## What is a PMF survey?
+## What is the product-market fit survey?

 > If you're already familiar with PMF surveys, skip to the [next section](#how-to-use-pmf-to-improve-your-app).